-Optional Essay.
-Please explain any extenuating circumstances you feel the Admissions Committee should be aware of (e.g., unexplained gaps in your work experience, choice of recommenders, inconsistent academic performance).
-You may also take this opportunity to share other aspects of your life that you feel have shaped you that the Admissions Committee would not otherwise have learned from your application or resume.
+Please explain any extenuating circumstances of which the Admissions Committee should be aware (e.g., unexplained gaps in your work experience, choice of recommenders, inconsistent academic performance).
+You may also take this opportunity to share other aspects of your life that the Admissions Committee would not otherwise have learned from your application or resume.
 (500 word limit)

 You can use the optional essay not just to explain a problem (low GMAT, employment gap) but also to present new material that will further illuminate your candidacy.
 However, if you do the latter, use good judgment and make sure your points are germane to and truly enhance your application.
 For structuring the essay, first, succinctly explain any points that need explaining.
 Then, if there is some additional content, write about it succinctly.

 For expert guidance with your Wharton EMBA application, check out Accepted’s MBA Application Packages, which include comprehensive guidance from an experienced admissions consultant.
 We’ve helped hundreds of applicants get accepted to Wharton’s EMBA program and look forward to helping you too!

 |Round 1||December 5, 2018